Suriname: Natural Landscape

 Southern: Guiana Highlands

-Even farther to the south, bordering Brazil is an area consisting mainly of a central mountain range along with its branches and scattered hilly regions.
+Even farther south, bordering Brazil is an area consisting mainly of a central mountain range along with its branches and scattered hilly regions.
 A vast tropical rainforest covers these highlands.
 The Guiana Highlands form a part of the larger Guiana Shield, a geological formation that extends across several South American countries.

 The Guiana Highlands are characterized by rugged mountains, tepuis (tabletop mountains), and plateaus.
 Some of the notable tepuis in this region include Tafelberg and Voltzberg.
 The highlands have unique ecosystems and mineral resources, attracting scientific and mining interests.
 In the southwest, near the Brazilian border, lies the Sipaliwini Plain, another savanna.